tfoote/design/courses/getting-started-ros/units/ros-client-libraries.md

 # {{ page.title }}

 ##Overview

 A ROS client library is a collection of code that eases the job of the ROS programmer.
 It takes many of the [[ROS/Overview ROS concepts]] and makes them accessible via code.
-In general, these libraries let you write ROS [[Nodes nodes]], publish and subscribe to [[Topics topics]], write and call [[Services services]], and use the [[Parameter Server]].
+In general, these libraries let you write ROS [[Nodes nodes]], publish and subscribe to [[Topics topics]], write and call [Services](wiki.ros.org/services), and use the [[Parameter Server]].
 Such a library can be implemented in any programming language, though the current focus is on providing robust C++ and Python support.

 ##Main client libraries